SlimeVR/SlimeVR-Tracker-ESP/README.md

   #### Additional info for BMI160
   - For best results, **calibrate when the trackers are warmed up** - put them on for a few minutes, wait for the temperature to stabilize at 30-40 degrees C, then calibrate.
+    Enable developer mode in SlimeVR settings to see tracker temperature.

   - There is a legacy accelerometer calibration method that collects data during in-place rotation by holding it in hand instead.
     If you are absolutely unable to use the default 6-point calibration method, you can switch it in config file `defines_bmi160.h`.